 One of my favorite ways to teach-or reteach-arrays is through a project called Candy Box Math.
 I think it's a favorite of my kids too.

-Now of course, the great Marilyn Burns first created this project and you can see the directions here: Candy Box Math by Marilyn Burns
+Now of course, the great Marilyn Burns first created this project and you can see the directions here: Candy Box Math by Marilyn Burns.

 I created a cute Candy Box Math Letter to go along with the project, and really get the kids excited.
 I also created a display so that students could get into groups and create posters to show off.
 In the past, I have even done an extensional persuasive paragraph that the kids write-up to explain why there candy bar should be made by a real candy company.
 I have even sent them away to Hershey's -but never received anything back. :(